Chief Engineer – Solid

 Sub-Lead: Declan Kelley

-This subgroup manages the payload that is placed inside the rocket.
-They design and develop experimental payloads that can eventually find a purpose in our future rocket designs.
+This subgroup manages the payload and flight computer that is placed inside the rocket.
+They design and develop experimental payloads that can eventually find a purpose in our future rocket designs while the flight computer is responsible for flight telemetry and deployment of recovery devices.

 Lead: Jacob King